Quick and Easy Brown Buttered Carrots and Peas Recipe

 Originally published on Dec 22, 2015

-I think we are almost on the verge of that.
-Obviously, a newborn is not a good playmate for a three-year-old big brother, and a baby brother who can barely walk is not much fun for a preschooler who wants to run around and play.
-For a while, the little one doesn’t understand when the big one tries to set up his Star Wars figures, and the big one barely understands a word the little one says.
+However, being three years apart meant surviving a newborn is not a good playmate for a three-year-old big brother, a baby brother who can barely walk and a preschooler who wants to run around and play, and then the little one not understanding when the big one tries to set up his action figures while the big one barely understands a word the little one says.

 Browned Butter Peas and Carrots